pro-vim/tg-vimhelpbot/README.md

 $ TELOXIDE_TOKEN=... nix run github:pro-vim/tg-vimhelpbot
 ```

-then, tag files are packaged with a flake.
+then, tag files are packaged with the flake.

-If you want to actually deploy it, NixOS module is also provided:
+If you want to actually deploy it, a NixOS module is also provided:

 ```nix
 {